Simultaneous Gamma-Neutron Vision device: a portable and versatile tool for nuclear inspections: Summary and outlook

 \section{Summary and outlook}

 In this work we have presented GN-Vision, a novel imaging system which is able to simultaneously detect and localize sources of low energy neutrons and \g-rays.
 The dual imaging capability is achieved in a single, compact and lightweight device.
-The latter properties make it very well suited for medical applications, such as proton range and neutron dose monitoring in hadron therapy~\cite{Lerendegui:21B}.
-Moreover, the imaging of neutrons and \g-rays is also of great interest for nuclear safety and control and in nuclear security inspections, where sensible materials naturally emit both neutrons and \g-rays.
+The latter properties make it very well suited for nuclear safety and control and in nuclear security inspections, where sensible materials naturally emit both neutrons and \g-rays.

 The GN-Vision concept consists of two planes of position sensitive detectors, LaCl$_{3}$ and CLYC-6, which exploits the Compton technique for \g-ray imaging.
 A mechanical collimator attached to the first plane enables the imaging of slow neutrons ($<$~100 eV).
 A first implementation of the GN-Vision prototype is based on the early i-TED Compton imager.